 Philosophy for a Popular Audience

 In addition to my traditional academic work, I have published articles in Open Court's Philosophy and Popular Culture Series: Stephen Colbert and Philosophy (2009) and Philip K. Dick and Philosophy (2011).
 I have an article on Daoism in the work of Ursula K. Le Guin in The Journal of Science Fiction and Philosophy.
-I have an article in Blackwell's Dune and Philosophy: Minds, Monads, and Muad'Dib (forthcoming late 2022).
+I contributed a chapter to Blackwell's Dune and Philosophy: Minds, Monads, and Muad'Dib (2022).
 I also maintain a personal blog, Examined Worlds, where I write about my two favorite things: philosophy and science fiction.
 I also participate in my local science fiction conventions (such as Chattacon and Connooga), and I have presented on the academic track at the 2016 World Science Fiction Convention (aka, Worldcon) in Kansas City, MO and at the 2018 Worldcon in San José, CA.

-When I'm not engaged in research, teaching, or writing, I enjoy reading (and occasionally writing) science fiction, horror, and fantasy, watching movies, trying to become a beer and whiskey connoisseur, going for walks, hanging out with friends (often online these days), and spending time with my spouse and my cats.
+When I'm not engaged in research, teaching, or writing, I enjoy reading (and occasionally writing) science fiction, horror, and fantasy, watching movies, trying to become a beer and whiskey connoisseur, going for walks, taking naps, hanging out with friends, and spending time with my spouse and my cats.